obitech/andes/docs/docs/endpoints/stacks/id/delete.md

 # DELETE /stacks/<_id>
 Deletes a specific stack according to passed ID.
+This will fail, if any containers are still in running or exited status.

 ## Headers
 * `Authorization: JWT <JWT Token>`